valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 }
 ```

+In the above example, if the actual Dockerfile contains the instruction `ADD` a WARN action will result.
+Generally speaking, using the instruction `COPY` versus `ADD` is considered better practice.
+Read more about it [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#add-or-copy).

 **Effective User:** This trigger processes all `USER` directives in the Dockerfile or history to determine which user will be user to run the container by default (assuming no user is set explicitly at runtime).
 The detected value is then subject to a whitelist or blacklist filter depending on the configured parameters.